 Impact on special areas.
-Patients requiring AII need close monitoring to ensure negative pressure relationships are maintained, particularly when there is potential for disruption of pressure relationships.20,21,38-61 Intake areas such as emergency departments need planning to triage potentially infectious patients.19,49,42 If highly susceptible patients cannot be relocated, indicators should be identified to trigger planned intervention, 5.21,25,28-29,33,32-34 Immunosuppressed populations in bone marrow transplantation units or protected environments, intensive care units, etc, require special planning.
+Patients requiring AII need close monitoring to ensure negative pressure relationships are maintained, particularly when there is potential for disruption of pressure relationships.20,21,38-61 Intake areas such as emergency departments need planning to triage potentially infectious patients.19,43,42 If highly susceptible patients cannot be relocated, indicators should be identified to trigger planned intervention.521,25,26-29,33,52-54 Immunosuppressed populations in bone marrow transplantation units or protected environments, intensive care units, etc, require special planning.
 The goal is to minimize patient exposure to major construction activity; therefore, nonemergency admissions should be avoided during periods of major excavation.
-If delaying admissions is not an option, patients should be located in areas as remote as possible from construction activity.20,21,26 sure to construction sites.20-21 At least one study found that critically ill, ventilator-dependent patients transported from the ICU for diagnostic or therapeutic procedures was an independent risk factor for development of ventilator-associated pneumonia.
-To decrease exposure for patients during construction activities the following should be considered:
+If delaying admissions is not an option, patients should be located in areas as remote as possible from construction activity.20,21,26

+Patient location and transport.
+Health care providers should plan patient care activities to minimize exposure to construction sites.20-21 At least one study found that critically ill, ventilator-dependent patients transported from the ICU for diagnostic or therapeutic procedures was an independent risk factor for development of ventilator-associated pneumonia.63 To decrease exposure for patients during construction activities the following should be considered: